|■Leitz / Leitz Wetzlar SUMMAR 50mm F/2 [LSM]||M||6 - 4||1m||A36||1933 ●|

 |Lens hood:||Built-in telescopic round|

-A kit lens for the special limited LEICA M6 TTL 0.72 silver chrome finish camera released in 100 units in 1999 for the Kanto, Japanese repair shop.
-There is the inscription "Leica officieller Service Partner 2000 Kanto" on the top plate of the camera body.
+A kit lens for the special limited LEICA M6 TTL 0.72 silver chrome finish camera released in 100 units in 2000 for Kanto, Japanese repair shop.

 Sorry, no additional information is available.